melloddy/pseudolabel_auxdata/README.md

   - `parameters_json` : the path to json parameters file for Melloddy Tuner
   - `ref_hash_json` : the path to json reference hash file for Melloddy Tuner
 * **Sparsechem related parameters**
-  - `torch_device`: device to use to run sparsechem CPU or GPU
+  - `torch_device`: device to use to run sparsechem CPU or GPU (valid values: "cpu" or "cuda")
   - `max_cpu`: maximum number of CPU to use when CPU is selected
   - `dataloader_num_workers` : number of worker to use in dataloader in sparsechem (needs to be set to 0 when using CPU on macOS)
 * **Image model hyperparameter** : when not precised the default value of hyperparameters defined in *pseudolabel/constants.py* are used